-(a) advise the board and the principal and staff of the school or the Provincial school respecting any matter relating to the school or the Provincial school, other than matters assigned to the school planning council, and
+- The board and the principal and staff of the school or the Provincial school respecting any matter relating to the school or the Provincial school, other than matters assigned to the school planning council;

-(b) at the request of the SPC, assist the SPC in carrying out its functions under this Act.
+- At the request of the SPC, the PAC will assist the SPC in carrying out its functions under this Act; and

 The Purpose Of A PAC Can Be: